kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 #### Find successor

 First function we will implement based on the spec is `find successor`.
-It is the entry point for key lookup in the ring.
+It is the entry point for key lookup in the *ring*.
 For a given key it returns a node which is responsible for that key.
 Such node is called successor of the key.
 Find successor was covered in the [lookup chapter](#lookup).

 Here is the pseudocode from the spec: